 - Refuelling of the vessel will not be undertaken at sea, but in port where spills, although unlikely to happen, can be responded to more easily, and will reduce the risk of any exposure to marine life; - The vessel will operate with strict safety, navigational, operating and communications procedures in place in order to avoid collisions.
-These will include use of Automatic Identification System (AIS) tracking, adherence to the Collision Regulations, communication with other vessels, and 24 hour look ahead plans;

-- The fuel to be used by the vessel is regular marine grade oil (MGO) and not heavy fuel oil (HFO) that could represent a greater environmental hazard if spilled; - Onboard the vessel, the valves between fuel tanks will be kept closed, thereby minimising potential for complete fuel loss.
-Refuelling will occur according to a specific procedure; - Maintenance, audits and inspection plans will be in place to mitigate the potential risk of an oil leak at an early stage; - Shipboard Oil Pollution Emergency Plans (SOPEP), spill mitigation equipment and other facilities are kept onboard the vessel in order to contain or minimise spills; the vessel crew has been trained in the use of the plans and equipment; and - The Emergency Response Plan will set out how all spill response resources (personnel, command structure, equipment, etc.) will interface, including coordination between other operational and survey operators, if applicable; - Material Safety Data Sheets (MSDS) will be made available for any chemicals to be used.
+These will include use of Automatic Identification System (AIS) tracking, adherence to the Collision Regulations, communication with other vessels, and 24 hour look ahead plans; - The fuel to be used by the vessel is regular marine grade oil (MGO) and not heavy fuel oil (HFO) that could represent a greater environmental hazard if spilled; - Onboard the vessel, the valves between fuel tanks will be kept closed, thereby minimising potential for complete fuel loss.
+Refuelling will occur according to a specific procedure; - The vessel is built according to Clean Design class requirements and as such is of double-hulled design, further reducing the likelihood of a loss of inventory of fuel oil in the event of a collision or grounding; - Maintenance, audits and inspection plans will be in place to mitigate the potential risk of an oil leak at an early stage; - Shipboard Oil Pollution Emergency Plans (SOPEP), spill mitigation equipment and other facilities are kept onboard the vessel in order to contain or minimise spills; the vessel crew has been trained in the use of the plans and equipment; and - The Emergency Response Plan will set out how all spill response resources (personnel, command structure, equipment, etc.) will interface, including coordination between other operational and survey operators, if applicable; - Material Safety Data Sheets (MSDS) will be made available for any chemicals to be used.
 Chemicals used will be PLONOR listed or registered on the OCNS and assessed under the OSPAR HMCS based on their toxicity in the aquatic environment.
-As detailed in Table 3-2 the chemicals considered for use as part of this work scope are assessed as having the least impacts in the aquatic environment based on toxicity, biodegradation and bioaccumulation.
+As detailed in Table 3-2, the chemicals considered for use as part of this work scope are assessed as having the least impacts in the aquatic environment based on toxicity, biodegradation and bioaccumulation.